openstate/open-raadsinformatie/INSTALL.rst

 Usage
 ============

-Some quick notes on how to use the NPO Backstage API
+Some quick notes on how to use the Open Raadsinformatie API

 Running an NPO Backstage extractor
 ------------